yxKryptonite/OpenFMNav/README.md

 ### OpenAI API keys

 You will need an OpenAI API key to use this repo.
-Please `vim apikey.txt` and paste your API key in the file.
+Please `touch apikey.txt` and paste your API key in the file.

 ## Running